syncfusion-content/wpf-docs/wpf/DockingManager/MDI-TDI-functionalities.md

 # MDI/ TDI functionalities

-The MDI and TDI functionalities are applicable for the Document window in the DockingManager so Document window can be displayed in both Multiple Document Interface and Tabbed Document Interface.
+The MDI and TDI functionalities are applicable for the Document window in the DockingManager.
+So Document window can be displayed in both Multiple Document Interface and Tabbed Document Interface.

-To switch this functionality between MDI and TDI mode for the Document window, set the property `ContainerMode` with its respective values.
+To change mode for the Document window, set the property `ContainerMode` with its respective values.

 By default, the document state window is in TDI mode, that display child as tabbed document.